VerifiedarXiv:2210.0274726 min

 with a mean μt(x1)\mu_t(x_1) and a scalar standard deviation σt(x1)\sigma_t(x_1) that we get to design.
 The only requirements are the two endpoints.
 At t=0t = 0 every conditional path must be the same standard noise, so μ0(x1)=0\mu_0(x_1) = 0 and σ0(x1)=1\sigma_0(x_1) = 1.
 At t=1t = 1 it must concentrate on its data point, so μ1(x1)=x1\mu_1(x_1) = x_1 and σ1(x1)=σmin\sigma_1(x_1) = \sigma_{\min}, a width small enough that the blob is essentially the point x1x_1.
 Everything in between is free.

-This is a thing we can actually touch.
-Sampling from pt(xx1)p_t(x \mid x_1) is one line, x=μt(x1)+σt(x1)εx = \mu_t(x_1) + \sigma_t(x_1)\,\varepsilon with εN(0,I)\varepsilon \sim \mathcal{N}(0, I), and the velocity that generates it (we derive it shortly) is a tidy closed form.
+This is something we can actually compute.
+Sampling from pt(xx1)p_t(x \mid x_1) is one line, x=μt(x1)+σt(x1)εx = \mu_t(x_1) + \sigma_t(x_1)\,\varepsilon with εN(0,I)\varepsilon \sim \mathcal{N}(0, I), and the velocity that generates it (derived below) is a closed form.
 Below is one such path.
 Slide the time and watch the noise cloud march in and shrink onto a single x1x_1.
-Toggle the schedule to compare the optimal-transport path with the diffusion one, which take the same endpoints by different routes.
+Toggle the schedule to compare the optimal-transport path with the diffusion one; both reach the same endpoints by different routes.

 Figure 2 · one conditional path